abstrnoah/dotfiles/README.md

 The `./packages` directory contains installation and configuration files for each package in the stack and the `./share` directory contains common files.

+You can put this repository anywhere, but should leave it there, as symlinks will be made to its contents.

 **Usage**:

     make <command>[-<spec>][-undo] [ VAR=<value> ... ]